 How to Choose the Best Yarn for Beginning Knitters

-Best Yarn for Beginning Knitters by Janice Jones |Updated 10-15-2023
+Best Yarn for Beginning Knitters by Janice Jones

 So, you've decided that knitting might be right for you and are ready to make some preliminary purchases including yarn.
-You go into that favorite craft store and wonder down isle upon isle of beautiful yarns.
+You go into that favorite craft store and wander down isle upon isle of beautiful yarns.
 You see so many you like, but just can't choose.

 That is where I believe this article will help.
 There is actually an art and a science for finding the perfect yarn.
 While I am focusing on beginners, I hope what follows will be helpful for those who consider themselves past the beginner stage.